psychoinformatics-de/rdm-course/_episodes/03-remote-collaboration.md

 > file information and non-annexed text files.
 {: .callout}

 To generate the SSH keys, we will follow the GitHub guides on [checking for existing](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/checking-for-existing-ssh-keys) and [generating new keys](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
-The summary below applies to linux.
+The summary below applies to Linux.

 You may already have an SSH key and may want to use it.
 To check for existing keys, enter `ls -al ~/.ssh` to check the contents of the